mickfuzz/dyne_docs/src/terminal/docs/10-searching-for-files.md

     $ find ~ -mtime -3 -print

-Notice the minus sign before the 3, for \"less than.\" If you know you created the file yesterday (between 24 and 48 hours ago), you can search for an exact day:\
+Notice the minus sign before the 3, for "less than."
+If you know you created the file yesterday (between 24 and 48 hours ago), you can search for an exact day:\